github/open-source-survey/README.md

 Check out the [contributing guidelines](./CONTRIBUTING.md) if you want to get involved.

-## License
+## Licenses

-Content is released under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/), which gives you permission to use content for almost any purpose but does not grant you any trademark permissions, so long as you note the license and give credit, such as follows:
+**Content** is released under [CC-BY-4.0](LICENSE.md), which gives you permission to use content for almost any purpose but does not grant you any trademark permissions, so long as you note the license and give credit, such as follows:

-> Content based on [github.com/github/open-source-survey](https://github.com/github/open-source-survey) used under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.
+> Content based on [github.com/github/open-source-survey](https://github.com/github/open-source-survey) used under the [CC-BY-4.0](LICENSE.md) license.

 This means you can use the content in this repository except for GitHub trademarks in your own projects.

+The **results dataset** is open data released under [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/).
+This means you need no copyright or database right (if any) permissions to make use of this data.
+However:

+- Survey participants have not waived their privacy rigths; read our [Privacy Statment](https://github.com/site/privacy) regardling [Public Information on GitHub](https://github.com/site/privacy#public-information-on-github).
+In particular, do not attempt to reidentify survey participants.
+- If you use this dataset in a publication, a link to or citation of this repository would be appreciated.
+- If you extend this dataset, sharing your additions as open data would also be appreciated.

-When you contribute to this repository you are doing so under the above license.
+When you contribute to this repository you are doing so under the above licenses.